Therapeutic Sports Treatment

 Post-operative manual lymphatic drainage is a highly specialized technique that requires specific training in surgical recovery.

-The pressure is much lighter than regular massage, and the methodology focuses on lymphatic pathways rather than muscles.
+The pressure is much lighter than regular massage, and the methodology focuses on the lymphatic system's pathways.
 Regular massage therapists without post-op training may actually harm surgical results by using improper techniques or pressure.

 Yes, manual lymphatic drainage complements compression rather than replacing it.